L0ckR/DB_Course_MAI_2025/docs/integration.md

 ## Option A: scikit-learn → direct API logging (recommended for demo)

 Use a small helper to create a run, then push metrics to the API.
-This keeps audit logging intact via `X-User-Id`.
+Authenticate with a bearer token (obtain it from `/api/auth/login`) to keep audit logging intact.

 ```python
 import uuid